 WON’T COLLECT AIR MOISTURE

 The main purpose of a dehumidifier is to collect and store the moisture from the air in a home.
 Your appliance is broken if it is not collecting moisture inside the bucket.
 This repair will require you to inspect several parts of the dehumidifier.
 The capacitor is a good place to start.
-“I recommend reviewing the fan motor, overload and control board on the machine for any signs of damage or malfunction,” says Craig Porter of EZ Whittier Appliance Repair.
+“I recommend reviewing the fan motor, overload and control board on the machine for any signs of damage or malfunction,” says Craig Porter of appliance repair in Whittier.

 DEHUMIDIFIER WON’T REMAIN ON